wallarm/product-documentation/docs/latest/admin-en/monitoring/working-with-grafana.md

     --8<-- "../include/monitoring/sample-malicious-request.md"

-4. Make sure that the attack counter has increased both in the `wallarm-status` output and on the Grafana dashboard:
+4. Make sure that the request counter has increased both in the `wallarm-status` output and on the Grafana dashboard:

     --8<-- "../include/monitoring/wallarm-status-output-padded-latest.md"

     ![!Checking the attack counter][img-grafana-16-attacks]

-The Grafana dashboard now displays the `curl_json-wallarm_nginx/gauge-attacks` metric values for the `node.example.local` filter node.
+The Grafana dashboard now displays the `curl_json-wallarm_nginx/gauge-abnormal` metric values for the `node.example.local` filter node.